ncurrid/Improve-a-business-performance/README.md

 To ensure the sustainability of the improvements, I designed an interactive dashboard that provides real-time tracking of performance indicators, enabling managers to make informed decisions on an ongoing basis.

 # III.
 Tools Used
-To carry out this mission efficiently, I used the following tools and technologies:

 Excel: For initial data exploration, cleaning, and basic analysis (pivot tables, charts).